attack-monkey/Lean-Functional-Typescript/README.md

 Mutability can however be managed in a completely pure way - by abiding by the rules of Pure Macros.

-`mutable` returns a tuple containing unwrap and mutate functions.
+`mutable` returns a tuple containing unwrap and mutate macros.

-Calling the mutate function calls the handler passing in the current value.
+Calling the mutate macro calls the handler passing in the current value.
 The return value of the handler becomes the new value, however nothing in any currently running macro is mutated.

-When the upwrap function is called it's handler is called, passing in the now updated value.
+When the upwrap macro is called it's handler is called, passing in the now updated value.

 ```typescript